Diskors-AI/espnet/README_TTS_MT.md

 - `--use_spk_embed true`: Enables extraction of speaker embeddings to differentiate voices in multi-speaker datasets.
 - `--spk_embed_tool kaldi`: Specifies Kaldi as the tool for x-vector embedding extraction, utilizing pre-trained x-vector embeddings.
 - `--use_sid true`: Assigns a unique Speaker ID (SID) to each speaker, helping the model distinguish between them.
-- `--use_gst true`: (optional) Activates GST to capture style variations, such as prosody and intonation, improving the model’s ability to generalize across different speech styles.

 ### 3.2.
 Using the Pre-trained VCTK VITS Model as Starting Point